rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 **CanCan version 1.4** is a large update with several backwards-incompatbile changes, specifically concerning blocks.

-See [[Upgrading to 1.3]] if you have not upgraded to that yet.
+See [[Upgrading to 1.3]] if you have not upgraded to 1.3 yet.
 Also check out the [[CHANGELOG|http://github.com/ryanb/cancan/blob/master/CHANGELOG.rdoc]] for the full list of changes.

 ## Loading `index` action